hynek/structlog/docs/index.md

 - If you're not sure whether *structlog* is for you, have a look at {doc}`why`.
 - If you can't wait to log your first entry, start at {doc}`getting-started` and then work yourself through our tutorial.
-- Once you have basic grasp of how *structlog* works, acquaint yourself with the [integrations](integration) *structlog* is shipping with.
+- Once you have basic grasp of how *structlog* works, have a look on how it [integrates](integration) best with your existing frameworks.

 ## User's Guide